When and where is the

 Can I volunteer to help out with the fair?

-When is the deadline for sending in the paperwork?
+When is the deadline for registration (ONLINE ONLY)?

 Can I mail in the paperwork or can it be dropped off

 What forms do I need to turn in to the Fair?

 If my school does not have a science fair, can I still